broeker/jumpsuit/src/pages/index.md

 mainpitch:
   title: In the beginning.
   description: >-
     From the dawn of time, web developers have sought to make things better.
-Yet today our world is more difficult than ever.
+But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage.
 Less fun to work on.
 Everything has become MORE complicated, not less.
 We can do it  better.